chatchatabc/davao-parking/README.md

 * User can register a vehicle
 * User can book a parking lot
 * User can make a car moving request

+# Use Cases

+* User uses mobile app to view the list of parking lots
+* Parking lot owner uses H5 site to register a parking lot

 # Requirements